Chashme Buddoor (1981 film): Plot

 Siddharth Parashar (Farooq Sheikh), Omi Sharma (Rakesh Bedi) and Jomo Lakhanpal (Ravi Baswani) are close friends and roommates who are studying at Delhi University.
-Siddharth has completed M.A. in Economics and is preparing for PhD.
+Siddharth has completed M.A. in Economics and is preparing for Ph.D.
 While Siddharth is a studious boy who loves to spend most of his time with books, his friends Omi and Jomo are mostly busy chasing girls.
 The only thing common among the three of them is smoking.
-They Used to buy cigarettes from local paan shop owned by Lallanmiyan (Saeed Jaffrey).One day, Omi and Jomo spot a girl named Neha Rajan (Deepti Naval) from their balcony and try to impress her one by one by their tricks.
+They Used to buy cigarettes from local paan shop owned by Lallan Miyan (Saeed Jaffrey).
+One day, Omi and Jomo spot a girl named Neha Rajan (Deepti Naval) from their balcony and try to impress her one by one by their antics.
 However, both of them give up after experiencing shameful events.

 After some days, Neha visits their flat as the salesgirl of Chamko washing powder.
 Omi and Jomo quickly hide as soon as they spot her from the peep hole.
 Siddharth meets Neha for the first time and soon a love story begins.
 Meanwhile, Siddharth gets a job in company where Neha's father is manager.
 He too gets impressed by Siddharth and sees a prospective son-in-law in him.
 However, when Omi and Jomo discover their relationship, they decide to plot something to end their relationship and also to seek revenge to the embarrassment inflicted upon them by the girl.
 Initially, they succeed in creating a false image of Neha's character and separating Siddharth and Neha, but later on repent when they realise that Siddharth's love for Neha is genuine and he has started losing his interest in work and study and is most likely to end his life as well.
 Neha is clueless about abrupt change in Siddharth's behaviour.
 Finally, Omi and Jomo decide to reunite both the lovers.
 As a spate of kidnapping (especially of young girls) has started in Delhi, Omi and Jomo plan a fake kidnapping of Neha along with her grandmother (Leela Mishra) where Siddharth will rescue her.
 Unfortunately, she is kidnapped by the real gang and the duo is left in the lurch.
 Siddharth fights with real kidnappers and police arrive at the scene with Lallanmiyan to arrest the gang.
 The later part of the story revolves on how they clear the confusion that she has been going through and how she was kidnapped by real thugs and finally rescued.